BoldGrid/boldgrid-theme-framework/boldgrid-theme-framework/README.md

 * New Feature: Custom Modernizr builds are now added to theme framework.
 * Update: Sticky Footer is now handled with flexbox if browser supports it.
 * Bug fix: Added markup for password required pages and posts inside sections/containers.
+* New Feature: Adding body class for disabled bstw state.

 ### 1.3.6 ###
 * Bug fix: Adding .page-template-default to editor if default template is in use.